oargaruna/Notes/README.md

 * H is for Hawk Helen · Macdonald
 * The Pity of it All · Amos Elon
 * The First Four Minutes · Roger Bannister
+* Thinking in C++ Vol. 2
+* Thinking, Fast and Slow · Daniel Kahneman

 ## Blogs
 * [Terry on Engineering](https://microsoft-my.sharepoint.com/personal/tcrowley_microsoft_com/Blog/Lists/Posts/AllPosts.aspx)